-Like the photo, the trees -symbolizing the countries- are placed on equal power although from different positions that shape the shadow of the light into a new scenario full of nuances and the particularity of each root.
+Like the photo, the trees -symbolizing the countries- are placed on equal power although from different positions that shape the shadow into a new scenario full of nuances and the particularity of each root.
 The European Union is a group of countries that only by respecting their roots will achieve the goal of cohesion.
 Brexit exposure the need to drive the Union towards a new road.
 Is it not enough to reinforce Brussels’s headquarters but to build a new shadow from the light that delivers the spirit of the Union.

-Once more with COVID19 crisis, we are realizing the need to joint efforts in a structured way that contemplate specific needs of each country by moving the current center from Brussels through counterbalance mechanisms coming from the EU Representative Offices.
+Once more and with COVID19 crisis, we are realizing the need to joint efforts in a structured way that contemplate specific needs of each country by moving the current center from Brussels through counterbalance mechanisms coming from the EU Representative Offices.

 Solidarity becomes key as stated by IIKe Togyur*:

 “Europe’s global action should start with the full solidarity between member states”.

 However, not necessarily in the sense that EU is focusing their actions.

 Solidarity its about people, not Nations, about results, not fixed political agenda, about fluid processes, not bureaucracy, inclusiveness not vertical relations.

 Is it here when we realize that it must be a human-centered strategy rather than a State-centered one.
 The European Union is an agreement among Nations, not people, but impacts deeply the lives of all.
 Making of the Union a not real union of States but hard machinery of negotiation processes and bureaucracy that results in inefficiency and a sense of losing sovereignty.
 Instead, if we strengthen the role of the EU Representative Offices we would achieve a better distribution of power.